neondatabase/website/content/docs/guides/cloudflare-workers.md

 npx wrangler login
 ```

-This command will open a browser window and prompt you to log in to your Cloudflare account.
-After logging in and following te prompts, you can close the browser window and return to your terminal.
+This command will open a browser window and prompt you to log into your Cloudflare account.
+After logging in and approving the access request for `Wrangler`, you can close the browser window and return to your terminal.

 ### Add your Neon connection string as a secret